TFSA

 Tax-free savings accounts (TFSAs) are a great initiative from government to encourage savings in South Africa.
 Jaco van Tonder, Advisor Services Director at Ninety One, has shared his insights on how to maximise the value of the TFSA tax benefits.1 The tax advantages are well documented: you pay no tax on dividends and interest received, and no tax on capital growth.

 As a result, you benefit from increased compounding of returns.
 Jaco’s article shows that after 20 years, TFSA investors realise an additional 20% return due to these tax benefits.
-But little continues to be said about the potential retirement and estate planning tax benefits.
+However, far less has been written about the potential retirement and estate-planning tax benefits.

 The first choices

-Anyone retiring from a provident, pension, provident preservation, pension preservation or retirement annuity fund needs to decide what portion of their retirement benefits they would like paid out as a cash lump sum.
+Any member retiring from a provident, pension, provident preservation, pension preservation or retirement annuity fund needs to decide what portion of their retirement benefits they would like paid out as a cash lump sum.
+You may take a cash lump sum (subject to tax) of up to a maximum of:

-Where there is a balance remaining, this must be used to purchase an annuity, either a guaranteed or living annuity, which pays a monthly income that is taxable at the annuitant’s marginal tax rate.
+The remaining balance must be used to purchase an annuity, either a guaranteed or living annuity, which pays a monthly income that is taxable at the annuitant’s marginal tax rate.

 How can a TFSA help reduce this potential income tax liability?

-A TFSA can help a retiring member who has chosen a living annuity reduce their marginal tax rate, hence maximise their after-tax income.
+A TFSA can help a retiring member who has chosen a living annuity reduce their marginal tax rate and therefore maximise their after-tax income.

 Having established the income required in retirement, retiring members next need to determine how to access this income in a tax-efficient manner.
 As indicated below, a minimum income rate of 2.5% per annum must be taken from the living annuity, taxable at the individual’s marginal tax rate.
-Any income required in excess of this 2.5% can then be drawn from the TFSA.
-This income is not taxable and therefore minimises the retiring member’s marginal tax rate, as long as capital remains in the TFSA.
+Any additional amount required above this 2.5% can then be withdrawn from the TFSA.
+These withdrawals are not taxable and therefore may help to minimise the retiring member’s marginal tax rate, as long as capital remains in the TFSA.

 Drawing additional income from a TFSA means more money in your pocket for the same level of gross income drawn from the living annuity and TFSA combined.